UNMC_Acronym_Vert_sm_4c

 University of Nebraska Medical Center

-This intensive care unit (ICU) is participating in a national research study called the BEST-ICU, sponsored by the National Institute of Health.
-Our ICU is participating in this clinical trial along with many other ICUs throughout the country.
+Welcome to the resource page for intensive care unit (ICU) providers participating in the national research study called BEST-ICU.
+Your ICU is participating in this clinical trial along with many other ICUs throughout the country.

 Why we are doing the study:

-• Sometimes patients who require care in the ICU have long lasting health concerns.
-There is a set of evidence-based practices used in the ICU that can help patients recover.
-These practices are known as the ABCDEF bundle.
+• Patients who require care in the ICU often have long-lasting health concerns.
+There is a set of evidence-based practices used in the ICU that can help patients recover, known as the ABCDEF bundle.

 • While we know the ABCDEF bundle helps improve patient outcomes, it is often difficult to deliver in everyday ICU practice.

-• The purpose of this study is to evaluate two different ways of helping ICU providers increase ABCDEF bundle delivery to critically ill patients.
+• This study's purpose is to evaluate two different ways of helping ICU providers increase ABCDEF bundle delivery to critically ill patients.

-Things we might do differently during this program:
+Things we might do differently during this study:

-• This study will use one of two ways to help your ICU team reach their goal of delivering the ABCDEF bundle.
-The ICU will either receive a:
+• This study will use one of two ways to increase ABCDEF bundle delivery, either:

-• Unit Dashboard - A video screen on the unit that will remind hospital teams when they need to do something for a patient.
+Unit Dashboard - An in-unit video screen to remind hospital teams to do required care tasks for a patient.

-• Nurse Facilitator - A special nurse who will work with the ICU team to help with tasks like getting patients moving, monitoring their progress, and setting goals.
+Nurse Facilitator - A dedicated nurse who will work with the ICU team to help with tasks like getting patients moving, monitoring their progress, and setting goals.

 • All patients will continue to get care as usual as ordered by the ICU providers.

-What does this mean for patients in the ICU:
+What does this mean for providers in the ICU:

-• Researchers will be collecting some information about care processes and patients in the ICU, but they will make sure that the information is kept private and safe.
+• Researchers are collecting information about care processes and patients in the ICU, but they will make sure that the information is kept private and safe.

-• To protect your confidentiality, the information sent to the University of Nebraska will be identified by a scrambled code.
+• To protect your confidentiality, the information sent to the BEST-ICU research team will be identified by a scrambled code.
 No patients will be able to be identified by name in the study records.